TeamRizu/outfox-wiki/content/user-guide/games/pomu.md

 PMS began life as a piano format, and when the project sadly faded away, it was adopted for ``po-mu`` charts around 2004-5.
 5 or 7 key charts _need_ to be in their PMS file to not accidentally be parsed by simulators as 5K BMS.

 18K ``po-mu`` was a design by a simulator in the early 2010s, and still is in use today.
-Support for it was heavily requested, so it has been added.
+Support for it was heavily requested, so it has been added as of 4.14.0.

+The mode has several special background layers that need to have the code finished when the new theme is complete.
+BGA MISS, BGA Layer 2 and BGA Layer 3 are now in game, but not activated as of 4.15.1.
+The side effect of these layers is that they can be exposed to the other game modes for special effects too.

 _Written and Maintained with ♡ by Squirrel_